Here it comes. It’s the most wonderful time of the year again.

 I couldn’t imagine not being able to celebrate the holidays with a special family member.

-It’s interesting how I am always better at giving my kids advice that I should take for my own self.
+It’s interesting how I am always better at giving my kids advice that I am at giving it to myself.
+I learn from teaching them.
+They teach me often more than I teach them.

-Because the words that came to my mind in that moment were that we should not let any of these things interfere between us going after the things we want in life.
+The words that came to my mind when he asked me that question, where that we should not let any of these things interfere between us going after the things we want in life.

 I do understand that for some of us Christmas may look more slim this year.
 Or perhaps we may be facing extreme fears about what is about to come.

-I have learned that when we sit and dwell on those fears they distract us from doing the things that matter most and that are most productive and that will take us out of our place of fear.
+I have learned that when we sit and dwell on fears they distract us from doing the things that matter most.
+They don’t make us productive.

 My parents would hide our presents until Christmas morning so that we would believe that Santa was the one who would bring them the night before.

 But some things I loved was that my mom would wrap these hazelnut chocolates all around our Christmas tree.
-We then were allowed everyone in a while to snatch one up from under the tree and eat it until they were all gone.
+We were allowed once a day to snatch one up and eat it.
+We would eat them until they were all gone.

 And then there came more chocolates.
 Ferrero Rocher was one of my favorite types of chocolates.
 And I am glad that Costco does sell them always around this time of the year.

-Last but not least for us are the family board games.
+Last but not least for us were family board games.
 Especially during the holidays.
-I love to play them with my siblings especially or just us at home.
+I loved to play games with my siblings.This is something we still like to do.
+Here is our latest most favorite game.